Cruise embarkation day – top tips for a smooth sail-away

 6. What should we pack in our carry-on luggage?

 Once you get to the cruise port, your larger luggage will be handled by cruise personnel and turn up in your cabin for you.
-This ensures that cruise guests do not have to haul their suitcases on board and through the ship while looking for their cabins.

 Most importantly, elevators and corridors do not become overcrowded with suitcases.